 The option that you see when you click on free up space on your Google Photos app on your phone is just for the device.

 If you are certain that all the pictures and videos that are present on your cloud are important and you can not afford to delete them.
 One solution is to move them to your laptop or PC or some external hard drive.
 Or you can also buy more space for your cloud storage.

-That’s all from my side, if you have any issues, confusions or questions feel free to ask me in the comments.
+That’s all from my side.
+If you have any issues, confusions or questions feel free to ask me in the comments.
 If this guide helped you to Manage Google Photos data or free up space on Google photos do give us feedback in the comments.
-If you have any other solution to this cluttering of cloud, do share with us.
+Have any other solution to this cluttering of cloud? do share with us.